 #2 Buy Your Larger Items Second Hand

 Every one of us knows someone who spent thousands of dollars on expensive fitness equipment and has never used them, so I picked up my kettlebells for free from one of my friends.
-If you’re not lucky enough for this to happen there are so many places you can source excess equipment for cheap, for example, Craigslist always has benches, exercise bikes, barbells, dumbbells, treadmills, and pull-up bars for sale.
+If you’re not lucky enough for this to happen there are so many places you can source excess equipment for cheap, for example, Craigslist always has benches, electric bikes for exercise, barbells, dumbbells, treadmills, and pull-up bars for sale.

 #3 Start Working out for Free

 One of the best pieces of advice I ever got on my fitness journey wants to work out for free.
-Your home gym can start with your own body and this is free if your anything like me the extra couple of kilograms your weight will provide more than enough resistance for your first few months of working out.
+Your home gym can start with your own body and this is free if you are anything like me the extra couple of kilograms of your weight will provide more than enough resistance for your first few months of working out.

 #4 Exercise Gimmicks Are a Waste of Time And Money